 MDI’s mission is the design and implementation of sustainable technologies and biodiversity-friendly production methods for rural productive applications.

-Mesoamerican Development Institute (MDI) is a nongovernmental organization with offices in Honduras and at UMass Lowell.
+Mesoamerican Development Institute (MDI) is a nongovernmental organization with offices in Lowell and Honduras.
 MDI specializes in technology transfer and market development; we introduce renewable energy innovations for agro-productive industry to reduce costs and restore environments in rural Mesoamerica.

 MDI has introduced sustainable technologies for rural productive industry, including the high-efficiency drying chamber used in Solar/Biofuel drying systems, hermetic storage systems for coffee, and Integrated Open Canopy™ production (IOC).